mkontaratou/Cross-Scanner-Breast-Adenocarcinoma-Image-Segmentation-With-Deep-Learning-Algorithms/README.md

 This repository contains the full implementation and experimental pipeline developed for my **Master’s Thesis**:
-> *"Scanner- and Stain-Agnostic Nuclei Segmentation using UNI2-H Foundation Models"*

-The work was conducted as part of the ** Task 2COSAS 2024 Challenge (Cross-Organ, Cross-Scanner Adenocarcinoma Segmentation)** and explores how foundation vision transformers can be fine-tuned for robust histopathological segmentation across different scanners and staining conditions.
+The work was conducted as part of the **Task 2 COSAS 2024 Challenge (Cross-Scanner Adenocarcinoma Segmentation)** and explores how foundation vision transformers can be fine-tuned for robust histopathological segmentation across different scanners and staining conditions.

 ---